 Greer Grimsley - Bass-Baritone

-Also an active concert artist, Mr. Grimsley made his New York Philharmonic debut as Don Pizzaro in Fidelio with conductor Kurt Masur at the inaugural season of the Lincoln Center Festival.
-Additional concert engagements have included Verdi’s Requiem with the Atlanta Symphony at Carnegie Hall; Beethoven’s Symphony No. 9 with the Seattle Symphony and San Antonio Symphony; the High Priest in Samson et Dalila with Washington Concert Opera; Don Pizzarro in Fidelio with the Saint Louis Symphony; and Scarpia in Tosca with Deborah Voight and the Minnesota Orchestra.
+Lauded for his incredible performances of symphonic repertoire, Mr. Grimsley is in high demand as a concert artist.
+He made his New York Philharmonic début as Don Pizzaro in Fidelio with conductor Kurt Masur at the inaugural season of the Lincoln Center Festival.
+Additional concert engagements include Verdi’s Requiem with the Atlanta Symphony at Carnegie Hall; Beethoven’s Ninth Symphony with the Seattle Symphony and San Antonio Symphony; the High Priest in Samson et Dalila with Washington Concert Opera; Don Pizzarro in Fidelio with the Saint Louis Symphony; and Scarpia in Tosca with Deborah Voigt and the Minnesota Orchestra.

 Mr. Grimsley first came to international attention as Escamillo in the Peter Brook production of La tragédie de Carmen, which he subsequently performed in venues around the world, including his Italian débuts at the Festival dei Due Mondi in Spoleto and the Teatro Comunale di Bologna.
 He also performed Escamillo in Bizet’s Carmen in over 15 productions throughout the world.
 He currently resides in New Orleans with his wife, mezzo-soprano voice professor, Luretta Bybee.